hiroshi-maybe/MyJSON-js/README.md

 MyJSON
 ======

-JASON parser implemented with Javascript
+Reinvention of JASON parser implemented with Javascript